Model capabilities and runtimes are evolving rapidly (sometimes daily), so this article will be updated as time goes on.

 Go here to turn this on:

-You first need to install Docker Desktop so go ahead and do that if you don't have it already.
-If you already have it, ensure it's >= v4.40.
+You'll need to install Docker Desktop, so go ahead and do that if you don't have it already.
+Ensure that whatever build you have locally is >= v4.40.

 Model Runner (available since Docker Desktop v4.40) allows you to easily and quickly boot up local models.
 For instance, this is an example of commands you might use to bring up a model with Model Runner (although I'd advise reading the linked docs above):